What do the ‘i’ and the ‘D’ in DiSC mean?

 Learn more about the strengths of iD-style managers alongside some insights that can help them hone their management skills!
 Read more on our learning hub.

-i-style managers are outgoing, enthusiastic, and optimistic
+iD-style managers are outgoing, enthusiastic, and optimistic

 Working well with DiSC iD-style people

-iD-style teammates contribute action-driving energy to their team dynamics.
+iD-style teammates contribute a driving energy to their team dynamics.
 They are always open to exploring new ideas and methods that haven't been tried before.
 While tips for working with an iD style will vary based on your DiSC style, there are some general tips that can help you work better with your iD style teammates.

 Communicating with iD styles